BreyBatten/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for "Display Object Model".
+It is an object representation of the HTML of a website.
+In the DOM, we can change, style and manipulate the page and it's contents.

 2. What is an event?

+An event is any and every interaction a user has with a webpage.
+You create an event in the JavaScript file by placing an `event listener` on an element.

 3. What is an event listener?

+An event listener is what you place on an element to make an event happen.
+When the event is triggered, the callback we gave that event listener runs.

 4. Why would we convert a NodeList into an Array?

+Arrays don't have all of the methods that a NodeList has.
+So by converting an array to a NodeList, you gain access to all of the ES6 array methods.

 5. What is a component?

+A component is a building block of modern web development.
+It is reusable code that makes it easier to use on repeating tags.
+You can move a component anywhere without relying on other styles being in place.

 ### Git Set up